Fiducism

 The state fundamentally distorts the incentive structure of a society.

-Creation of Inequality Through Redistribution
+Creation of Inequality through Redistribution

-Resources are increasingly obtained through political influence (lobbying) rather than through actual value creation and building trust.
+Resources are increasingly obtained through political influence (lobbying) rather than actual value creation and building trust.
 Those who are close to the state are always favored, often already large and influential companies, which further widens the gap between rich and poor.
+The new money then flows largely into stocks and real estate to counteract the devaluation of money.
+As a result, housing becomes more expensive, as it is now used primarily for speculation rather than for use, which particularly harms the poor.

-Destruction of Community Through Dependence
+Destruction of Community through Dependence

+Social redistribution programs replace the natural, voluntary mutual aid in families and neighborhoods.
 They create dependence on the apparatus and undermine the motivation to build one's own trust networks.
+Children are no longer considered necessary to secure one's own pension, and society becomes increasingly fragile.

-Stabilization of Power Relations Through Regulation
+Stabilization of Power Relations through Regulation

+Complex regulations often serve as a barrier for new competitors and agile, trust-based alternatives that could threaten the established, state-protected structures.
+Small businesses are often more efficient because everyone pulls together, but they often lack the network and money to deal with the required bureaucracy.
 Hygiene regulations, intended to protect against impersonal industrial practices, now harm the small farmer who knows all his customers personally and therefore naturally pays more attention to sensible hygiene.

-The Fiducist Alternative: Cooperation Instead of Coercion
+The Fiducist Alternative: Cooperation instead of Coercion

-The fundamental difference between state and fiducist action lies in the method:
+The fundamental difference between state and Fiducist action lies in the method:

 Chapter 6: The Cultural Anchoring – From Subsystem to Societal Norm